 - Detect and respond = Reactive

 Where historically security measures have been overly-reliant on preventative measures, this has made life too difficult for everyday users trying to get their jobs done.
 Overloading systems with too-frequent AV scans or making authentication methods too complex has resulted in decreased productivity and a legacy of hostility to information security.
-And, ultimately, organizations have continued to be breached and data has continued to be exposed.
+And, ultimately, organisations have continued to be breached and data has continued to be exposed.

 Because it is built on the assumption of a successful breach, the CARTA methodology is inheritently adaptive.
-It is not overly-reliant on any one area of security, and it is therefore better positioned to deal with new and emerging threats, as well as those that have existed within organizations for any number of years.
+It is not overly-reliant on any one area of security, and it is therefore better positioned to deal with new and emerging threats, as well as those that have existed within organisations for any number of years.

 What does CARTA mean for email security?

 CARTA dictates that security friction be continuously assessed and implemented as a balance to the actual risk of a breach.
 Yet email security has a reputation for being inheritently static.
 DLP rules are applied from static libraries and, often, encryption is either switched on or switched off.
 Recipient authentication, meanwhile, is applied in 'one-size-fits-all' methods relying on either weak one-time passwords or user enrolment schemes.

 In its recent Market Guide for Email Security, Gartner recommends that customers adopt a CARTA approach to email security - but is it possible to bring these two apparent opposites together?

 At Egress, we prioritise a people-centric approach to security, which ultimately looks to wrap protection around users as they carry out their day-to-day tasks and provide a safety net when, inevitably, mistakes happen as they share data via email.
 In addition, because this approach is based on using technology to detect anomalous behaviours, it can also be used to detect and prevent malicious data breaches (that 'trusted' employee exfiltrating information).